 The size of the pot

-The pot size ultimately determines how often you have to water your weed plant.
-A large pot with soil dries out much less quickly than a smaller pot with soil, so you will have to water more often to prevent dehydration.
+The weed plant pot size ultimately determines how often you have to water your weed plant.
+A large pot with soil dries out much less quickly than a smaller pot with soil, so you will have to water weed plants more often to prevent dehydration.
 It is important that you regularly feel the earth to see if it is damp enough.

 Temperature in the grow room

-The higher the temperature in your grow room, the faster moisture will evaporate and consequently the moisture in the soil.
-Since a weed plant likes higher temperatures, there is a good chance that it will be warm in the grow room.
+The higher the temperature in your grow room, the faster moisture will evaporate and, consequently, the moisture in the soil.
+Since (indoor) weed plants like higher temperatures, there is a good chance that it will be warm in the grow room.

-Reading tip: best temperature and humidity to grow weed
+Related article: Best temperature and humidity to grow weed

 When to water your weed plant?

 Here are three techniques that can be used to ensure your cannabis plants are given just the right amount of water for their needs.